adammcdonagh/open-task-framework/README.md

 "fileRegex": "somefile.*{{ YYYY }}\\.txt"
 ```

+`now` is added by OTF, it will return a `datetime` object aligned to whatever timezone the worker is running.
+If you need the UTC time, then you can use `utc_now` instead.

 # Task Definitions

 Task definitions are validated using the JSON Schemas defined within `src/opentaskpy/config/schemas/`.
 These are split up to make them more readable.
 The top level schema for each task type is defined within the `schemas.py` file, one level above.